MicrosoftDocs/azure-dev-docs/articles/java/migration/includes/ha-dr-for-wls-azure-sql-database-failover-group.md

 ---
 author: KarlErickson
 ms.author: haiche
-ms.date: 3/1/2024
+ms.date: 04/29/2024
 ---

-Then, create an Azure SQL Database failover group by following the Azure portal steps in [Configure a failover group for Azure SQL Database](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db).
+Next, create an Azure SQL Database failover group by following the Azure portal steps in [Configure a failover group for Azure SQL Database](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db).
 You just need the following sections: [Create failover group](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#create-failover-group) and [Test planned failover](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#test-planned-failover).
 Use the following steps as you go through the article, then return to this article after you create and configure the Azure SQL Database failover group:

 1. When you reach the section [Create failover group](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#create-failover-group), use the following steps:
    1. In step 5 for creating the failover group, select the option to create a new secondary server and then use the following steps: